Linear Orders in Presburger Arithmetic: Embeddability of linear orders

-By examining our proof of \sref{Theorem}{general} it is easy to see that for \sref{Theorem}{main} if an order $L$ was $n$-dimensionally definable in $(\ZZ,<,+)$, then it will be definably embeddable into $\ZZ^{(n+1)^2}$.
+By examining our proof of \sref{Theorem}{general}, it is easy to see that if an order $L$ is $n$-dimensionally definable in $(\ZZ,<,+)$, then it will be definably embeddable into $\ZZ^{(n+1)^2}$.
+It is likely that this estimate can be substantially improved.